What is Schema Therapy & is it the right choice for you?

 4. Punitiveness

-Individuals with these schemas will prioritize avoiding failure over their own desires and emotions.
+Individuals with these schemas will prioritize avoiding failure over their desires and emotions.

 But what does this mean?